emagers/techbash-recap/Presentation/techbash.md

 The term unit test has become overloaded and often are used to refer to multiple kinds of testing:
 <br/><br/>
 <ui>
-<li class="fragment"><strong>Unit tests</strong> are code developed for the purpose of testing portions of an application with aknown inputs and expeted outputs.</li>
+<li class="fragment"><strong>Unit tests</strong> are code developed for the purpose of testing portions of an application with known inputs and expeted outputs.</li>
 <li class="fragment"><strong>Integration tests</strong> are used to test multiple modules of an application together.</li>
 <li class="fragment"><strong>Functional tests</strong> validate business requirements.</li>
 <li class="fragment"><strong>Technical unit tests</strong> performance, memory, scalability.</li>